alexmilowski/allegrograph-docker/README.md

 # AllegroGraph on Docker

-This project helps you configure and run AllegroGraph via Docker.
+This project helps you configure and run the graph database [AllegroGraph](https://allegrograph.com) via [Docker](https://www.docker.com).
 The makefile will build containers in which the data and database run.
 The data is stored separately in another container or can be stored in a local directory.

+## Running in Kubernetes

+AllegroGraph can be run in [Kubernetes](https://kubernetes.io) with a few adjustments to the standard docker image to allow the configuration of persistent storage.
+The setup and docker build is in the [/kubernetes](/kubernetes/) folder.

 ## Running completely in containers